benfoxall/benfoxall.github.com/_posts/2013-08-28-phantomjs-webserver.md

     response.write(events);
     response.close();

-    // We want to keep phantom open for more requests, so
+    // We want to keep phantom open for more requests, so we
-    // instead of exiting - we close the webpage and we're
+    // don't exit the process.
+Instead we close the page to
-    // ready for more requests.
+    // free the associated memory heap
     //
     // phantom.exit();